Enhancing Computational Fluid Dynamics with Machine Learning: Emerging possibilities and outlook

-We must also look to grand challenges in CFD that necessitate new methods in ML.
-One motivating challenging in CFD is to perform accurate coarse-resolution simulations in unforced three-dimensional wall-bounded turbulent flows.
-The production of turbulent kinetic energy (TKE) in these flows takes place close to the wall~\cite{kmm}, and therefore using coarse meshes may significantly distort TKE production; at very high Reynolds numbers, outer-layer production also becomes relevant.
+There are also grand challenges in CFD that necessitate new methods in ML.
+One motivating challenge in CFD is to perform accurate coarse-resolution simulations in unforced three-dimensional wall-bounded turbulent flows.
+The production of turbulent kinetic energy (TKE) in these flows takes place close to the wall~\cite{kmm} (although at very high Reynolds numbers, outer-layer production also becomes relevant), and therefore using coarse meshes may significantly distort TKE production.
 In these flows of high technological importance, the TKE production sustains the turbulent fluctuations, and therefore a correction between coarse and fine resolutions may not be sufficient to obtain accurate results.
-These challenges will require novel techniques to progress the field.
+Another challenge is the need for robust and interpretable models, a goal which is not easily attainable with deep-learning methods.
+There are however promising directions~\cite{cranmer_et_al,vinuesa_interp} to achieve interpretable deep-learning models, with important applications to CFD.
+A clear challenge of CFD is the large energy consumption associated with large-scale simulations.
+In this sense, ML can be an enabler for more efficient operation of the high-performance-computing (HPC) facilities~\cite{vinuesa_et_al_2020}, or even for future computational architectures, including quantum computers~\cite{koji_quantum}, as shown in Table~\ref{table:summary}.